 To earn certification, participants must earn a score of 70 or higher on a 50-question final examination.
-These certification courses are scheduled on the third Thursday of each month at the Department of Public Health office (beginning at 2 p.m.).
+These certification courses are held throughout the year at the Department of Public Health office (please check our calendar for upcoming dates).
 Please fill out our basic food safety certification application.
 You may also complete one of the 15 ANSI accredited courses in its place.

 ServSafe™ Applied Food Service Sanitation